AhmadHasbyBik/Netflix_Page_FrontEnd.NextJS/README.md

 1.Create a Next.js project: The first step is to create a new Next.js project using the command npx create-next-app.
 This will create a new project with all the necessary configuration files and folders.

+2.Install Material UI: Install Material UI using npm or yarn package manager.
+Material UI provides a wide range of pre-built components that can be used to design the Netflix website front-end.

 3.Create the layout: The layout of the Netflix website can be designed using the grid system provided by Material UI.
 You can create a container and then use the grid to create rows and columns to position the different components on the page.